Wexford Capital

 Series B in 2017

-Rebound Therapeutics Corp. focuses on developing single-use, disposable medical devices aimed at enhancing access, imaging, and illumination during minimally invasive surgical procedures.
-Established in 2015 and headquartered in Irvine, California, the company has rapidly advanced its product line, offering innovative devices designed to improve procedural and clinical outcomes across various surgical specialties, including neurosurgery, spine and orthopedic surgery, and general abdominal surgery.
-Rebound has assembled a distinguished Scientific Advisory Board of leading minimally invasive surgery physicians and has filed 14 patents to protect its innovative technologies.
-The company has also completed several pre-clinical studies, paving the way for initial human-use trials that are set to begin soon.
-As of September 2019, Rebound Therapeutics operates as a subsidiary of Integra LifeSciences Holdings Corporation.
+Rebound Therapeutics Corp. is a medical device company based in Irvine, California, focused on developing single-use, disposable devices that enhance access, imaging, and illumination during minimally invasive surgical procedures.
+Established in 2015, the company has made significant strides in product development, creating a unique range of devices aimed at improving procedural and clinical outcomes in various surgical fields, including neurosurgery, spine, orthopedic, thoracic, and general abdominal surgeries.
+Rebound Therapeutics has assembled a distinguished Scientific Advisory Board of leading physicians in minimally invasive surgery and has filed 14 patents to protect its innovative technologies.
+The company is also preparing for initial human-use trials following a series of successful pre-clinical studies.
+As of September 2019, Rebound operates as a subsidiary of Integra LifeSciences Holdings Corporation.

 ElMindA